Young Presenter Competition 2022

 - As part of this second stage of the Competition, BAFTA may use content which features shortlisted candidates on any of its digital channels.

-- An independent jury will select the winner of the Competition from the six entries which progressed to Stage Two.
+- An independent jury will select two winners of the Competition from the eight entries which progressed to Stage Two.
 One winner will be in the age category 10-14 and one winner will be in the age category 15-18.

 The overall prize:

-2. The winner/s of the Competition will work with BAFTA’s Programme Manager for Children & Young People and BAFTA’s production team to produce content for the BAFTA Kids and Teens YouTube channel and the BAFTA Kids website.
+2. The winners of the Competition will work with BAFTA’s production team to produce content for the BAFTA Kids and Teens YouTube channel and the BAFTA Kids website.
 This may include online interviews with BAFTA nominees and Award winners; online interviews with contributors to BAFTA events and panels.
 Additional opportunities may arise but are under constant review due to COVID-19 restrictions.

 1. No purchase is necessary.

 2. Only one entry per person via online route of entry, and no bulk or third party entries are permitted.
 The entrant must be the presenter in their video entry.

 3. By taking part, all entrants will be deemed to have accepted these Terms & Conditions and agreed to be bound by them.
 Entries that do not comply in full with these Terms & Conditions will be disqualified.
 All entry instructions form part of the Terms & Conditions.

 4. The decision made by BAFTA is final.
 No correspondence will be entered into.